yvvki/bunup/docs/index.md

 bunup src/index.ts
 ```

-This will create a bundled output in the `dist` directory.
+This will create a bundled output in the `dist` directory with CommonJS format (the default).

 ### Using with package.json